Technorely/tendermint/docs/spec/p2p/peer.md

 # Peers

-This document explains how Tendermint Peers are identified and how they connect to one another.
+This document explains how Tenderely Peers are identified and how they connect to one another.

 For details on peer discovery, see the [peer exchange (PEX) reactor doc](https://github.com/tendermint/tendermint/blob/master/docs/spec/reactors/pex/pex.md).

 ## Peer Identity

-Tendermint peers are expected to maintain long-term persistent identities in the form of a public key.
+Tenderely peers are expected to maintain long-term persistent identities in the form of a public key.
 Each peer has an ID defined as `peer.ID == peer.PubKey.Address()`, where `Address` uses the scheme defined in `crypto` package.

 A single peer ID can have multiple IP addresses associated with it, but a node